faasm/cpp/docs/upgrade-llvm.md

 # Upgrading LLVM

-To upgrade the underlying LLVM version you need to update the _submodule_ in this project.
+To upgrade the underlying LLVM version you need to:

+- Update the _submodule_ in this project (see below)
+- Update the `LLVM_VERSION` file
+- Run the `inv container.toolchain` task
+- Test it out
+- Run the `inv container.push-toolchain` task

+## Updating the LLVM submodule

 Find the commit related to tag name for the desired release in [the LLVM repo](https://github.com/llvm/llvm-project/releases) (e.g.
 `llvmorg-10.0.1`), then: